farahc123/tech501-bench-udemy-pathways/Project 10/README.md

   - restarting apps if they crash
   - spreading out work so that no one part of the system is overloaded
   - scaling up or down based on demand
+- Companies that use K8s:
+  - Spotify
+  - Booking.com
+  - Netflix
 - **Cluster**: a Kubernetes environment, which includes one or more nodes; has two elements:
   - **Control Plane or master/control node**: master node; the centralised brain of a cluster; governs and coordinates the cluster's operations, schedules new containers onto nodes, monitors the cluster's health, and provides an API that we interact with
   - **Data plane**: made up of worker nodes and their pods; carries out the policies set on the Control Plane